julzaza/wildwitchherbs/_posts/2026-05-13-old-world-tradition-of-drinking-bitter-herbs.md

 Intensely bitter and not a casual everyday drink.
 Rarely used in large quantities.

+Mugwort's midsummer gathering wasn't only about digestion though.
+The solstice connection ran deep into dreamwork, prophecy, and the specific rites practiced on the longest nights.
+That magical side of the plant is explored in: **[Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood/)**.

 ---

 ## Wormwood (Artemisia absinthium) — the one that gave pelinkovac its name